medtrailtech/will-sdk-for-signature-windows/GETTING-STARTED.md

 * Accept the End User License Agreement to use the SDK

 The downloaded Zip file contains the SDK with documentation.
-The folder 'SignatureSDK' is included in the Zip file and contains the MSI installer.
+The folder 'SignatureSDK' is included in the Zip file and contains the Signature Library MSI installer.

 ## Download an evaluation license

-A license is needed to use the Signature SDK and a fully functional evaluation license is free to download as follows:
+A license is needed to use the Signature Library and a fully functional evaluation license is free to download as follows:

 * Navigate to https://developer.wacom.com/developer-dashboard
 * login using your Wacom ID